-For the first time in our short history, prize-winning Birmingham based indie Verve Poetry Press has opened a month long submissions window to find a limited number of pamphlet and collection manuscripts.
-Those that are successful will either be published in 2021 or early in our 2022 season.
+For the first time in our short history, prize-winning Birmingham based indie Verve Poetry Press opened a month long submissions window to find a limited number of pamphlet and collection manuscripts in May and June 2020.
+That window has now closed and we have been overwhelmed with all the wonderful poetry we have been sent.
+Thankyou so much for putting your wonderful work in our hands!

 What are we looking for?